tychonievich/graphics/md/index.md

 :   Lecture material is split into modules, each with a quiz.
     These quizzes are intended primarily as a self-assessment of learning and may be retaken as often as desired.

-    I understand that some students find quizzes annoying, but experience has shown me they they do help students find and fix gaps in understanding.
+    I understand that some students find quizzes annoying, but experience has shown me that they do help students find and fix gaps in understanding.

     These quizzes are administered on [PrairieLearn](https://us.prairielearn.com/pl/course_instance/182443).